On the expressivity of bi-Lipschitz normalizing flows: Lower bounds on the TV distance

 \subsection{Comparison to related work}

-A related set up is used in \cite{tanielian_learning_2020}.
+A related set up is used in the work of \citet{tanielian_learning_2020}.
 The authors consider two disconnected subsets $M_1$ and $M_2$ separated by a distance $D$, with equal probabilities in the latent space, i.e. $\widehat P(M_1) = \widehat P(M_1) = 1/2$.
 As a consequence, $F\inv(0)$ is equidistant from $M_1$ and $M_2$ as illustrated in Figure~\ref{fig:NGL}.
+The original work assesses the learning abilities of their generative model, a $L_2$-Lipschitz GAN \citep{goodfellow_generative_2014,arjovsky_wasserstein_2017}, with a definition of precision and recall \citep{sajjadi_assessing_2018, kynkaanniemi_improved_2019}.
+The authors propose an upper bound of the maximum recall based on the cumulative distribution function of the 1-dimensional normal distribution $\Phi(t) = \int_{-\infty}^t\frac{\exp(-r^2/2)}{2\pi}dr$: